Skip to Content

 I like to do things a little differently and pivot away from Greek flavours and look to Spain instead.

-Romesco sauce is a pepper and almond sauce that I adore and the Spanish serve it with cod.
-I think it makes a great sauce for these perfect fried calamari rings.
+Romesco sauce is a pepper and almond sauce that I adore, and the Spanish serve it with cod.
+I think it makes a great sauce for these perfectly fried calamari rings.

 This creates a really simple light main course meal rather than a starter.